BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

 = 1.0.12 =
-* FIXED : a bug with reservation date selection on agenda date time picker on mobile devices.
+* FIXED : a bug with reservation date selection on agenda date time picker on iOS devices and Safari navigators.

 == Changelog ==